Consent is at the forefront of many conversations about relationships, sex—and now, porn.

-It’s long overdue, but consent is trending.
-It’s probably been at the top of your newsfeed for the last month, particularly because more victims of sexual assault by men in power have spoken out, and now our porn-obsessed society is dealing with what the definition of consent actually is.
+Since the #MeToo movement started in 2017, more survivors of sexual assault by men in power have spoken out, and now our sex and our porn-obsessed society is dealing with what the definition of consent actually is.

 It can be a gray area, especially in the world of pornography.

-But wait, let’s back up and talk about what “consent” actually is, since it seems like a lot of people in our society don’t quite grasp it yet.
+But wait, let’s back up and talk about what “consent” actually is.

 Consent isn’t all-encompassing, meaning if someone says yes to one sexual act in one video, that doesn’t mean they’ve signed up for everything.
-Also, consent can only be given voluntarily.
+Also, consent is only legit if it can only be given voluntarily, and taken away voluntarily at any time.
 No pressure, no bargaining, no coercion, and certainly no threats.

 The concept of consent is actually pretty simple.
-But in reality, sometimes people say one thing and mean another (pro-tip: sex is the time and place for clear communication) and in porn, it gets even more confusing.
+But in reality, sometimes people say one thing and mean another (pro-tip: sex is the time and place for clear communication) and in the porn world where sexual abuse is marketed as a fantasy, it gets even more confusing.

 Where’s the consent in porn?

-If you’re not convinced that there are porn videos on mainstream sites that are real rapes on tape, read these real experiences from porn performers.
+If you’re not convinced that there are porn videos on mainstream sites that are real rapes on tape, read this real experience from a woman who was sex trafficked by a popular porn company.
 And read these real stories from famed performers like Linda Lovelace, who reminds consumers that they’re watching her rape on tape when they watch the films she starred in.